-Look at the scheduled date for a show.
 You can listen to any recorded episode, at any time.
-Click a guest’s name or image, the Anchor by Spotify page appears.
+Click a guest’s name or image and the Spotify for Podcasters page appears.

 On that page, the show you want appears at the top.
 You can click the “go” arrow for that show or any show you want to hear.
 Enjoy!